 to introduce some given notion by a short mini-lecture when he/she considers that the

-4. At mid term, each group will provide a short presentation of the current state of their
+group is ready to discover it. - At mid term, each group will provide a short presentation of the current state of their

-5. The members of the group are required to write a report of their work using L A TEX.
+work during a plenary meeting. - The members of the group are required to write a report of their work using L A TEX.

 The lecturer does not participate to the redaction of the report but will be asked to